MicrosoftDocs/edge-developer/microsoft-edge/webview2/concepts/overview-features-apis.md

 <!-- ====================================================================== -->
 ## Chrome Developer Protocol (CDP)

 The Chrome DevTools Protocol provides APIs to instrument, inspect, debug, and profile Chromium-based browsers.
 The Chrome DevTools Protocol is the foundation for the Microsoft Edge DevTools.
-Use the Chrome DevTools Protocol for features that aren't implemented in the WebView2 platform.
+Use the Chrome DevTools Protocol for features<!--TODO: what type of features? features specifically for testing/profiling?--> that aren't implemented in the WebView2 platform.

 See also:
 * [Use the Chrome DevTools Protocol in WebView2 apps](../how-to/chromium-devtools-protocol.md)